 Mary Dooley College Center

 The Mary Dooley College Center, named after the sixth president of the college, is the heart of student life on campus.
-The Elms Cafe and dining hall, Borgia Gallery, bookstore, campus post office, and Office of Student Life are all located in the center.
+The Elms Cafe and dining hall, Borgia Gallery, bookstore, campus post office, and Office of Student Affairs are all located in the center.
 Simulation labs for the School of Nursing are located in the basement.
 The Office of Institutional Advancement is located on the second floor.

 Rose William Hall